setms/book/docs/construction/analysis.md

 These properties follow for the material's physical make-up: its atoms, electrons, and molecular structure.

 Software works with bits rather than atoms.
-Bits and collections of them, like atoms, have properties too.
+Bits, and collections of them, have properties too.

 ### Information